ankane/notable/README.md

 # Notable

+Wouldn’t it be great to see when one of your users encounters errors, timeouts, and validation failures directly in your admin pages?
+Now you can.
+Notable makes helping users easier than ever.

-Notable tracks notable requests and backgrounds and stores them in your database.
+Notable tracks notable requests and background jobs and stores them in your database.
 What makes a request or job notable?
 There are a number of default situations, but ultimately you decide what interests you.

 By default, Notable tracks: